epeios-q37/epeios.bak/tools/xdhq/Meta/PYH/README/FOOTER.md

 There is also a stub to for this library at address <https://q37.info/s/zzcn3wnx>.

+> You will also find programs from [*The Big Book of Small Python Projects*](https://inventwithpython.com/bigbookpython/) by [Al Sweigart](http://alsweigart.com) to which a graphical user interface using the *Atlas* toolkit were added in this repository: [epeios-q37/AlSweigartTheBigBookPython](https://q37.info/s/kd3bwchj).

 ## Content of the repository

 The `atlastk` directory contains the *Python* source code of the *Atlas* toolkit, which is the directory you have to reference in `PYTHONPATH` in order to use the *Atlas* toolkit in your own program, unless you have installed the [*atlastk* package](http://q37.info/s/9srmskcm) with `pip install atlastk`.